JVBaslot/Chat-Whisperer/readme.txt

-# GenAss
+# Chat-Whisperer

 ## Overview

-GenAss is a project consisting of two Django REST Framework (DRF) applications that securely communicate by sending and receiving encrypted messages.
+Chat-Whisperer is a project consisting of two Django REST Framework (DRF) applications that securely communicate by sending and receiving encrypted messages.
 The project focuses on building secure APIs using middleware for encryption/decryption, along with features like user authentication and a management dashboard.

 Key functionalities include: